CDalleau001/between-center-heterogeneity/README.md

 - Creation of two datasets with stratification for each frailty model

 ## Code
-- Estimation of mean and median empiracal and weighted variances (.R)
+- Estimation of mean and median empirical and weighted variances (.R)
 - Graphical visualisations of variances (.R)